lightning-js/solid/HelloWorld.md

 A page in your browser should open, and everytime you make changes in your app it should reflect in the browser.

 ## Built In Components

-### Canvas

-This element boots up the Lightning Renderer.
-This should be the first component passed into the render function.
-Possible parameter on this element are options\onFirstRender.
-The `options` param is passed to the Lightning Renderer.
-The `onFirstRender` can be used to pass a function which will run once the App has rendered for the first time.

 ### Text